CyberSecuriTim/ad-gpo-deployment/README.md

 <h2>Deployment and Configuration Steps</h2>

-<h2> STEP 0: Create multiple Non-Admin Users and Add These Users to the Active Directory Domain.</h2>
+<h2> STEP 0: Create multiple Non-Admin Users and Add These Users to the Active Directory Domain using Powershell ISE (Integrated Scripting Environment).</h2>

 <p>